-What I learned in writing this book and in raising my daughter is that books can never be allowed to disappear from the shelves without a squeak.
+What I learned in writing this book and in raising my daughters is that books can never be allowed to disappear from the shelves without a squeak.
 We must say something; explode the discussion in letters, e-mails, tweets, and public meetings.
 We must never let censorship dissolve into the dark.

 According to the American Library Association, on average about 500 books are challenged every year in the United States—and those are just the ones we know about.
 Some would say this is horrible.
 But I think if we didn’t have a way to challenge the actions of others, we wouldn’t be truly free.

 So I accept that book challenges are necessary, but I also am happy when they fail.